nais/doc/docs/addons/kafka.md

 Follow these steps:

-1. Create a mirroring application that reads messages from on-prem and writes them to Aiven
+1. Create a mirroring application that reads messages from on-prem and writes them to Aiven (The NAIS team has created [AiviA](https://github.com/nais/aivia) for this)
 2. Stop producers
 3. Wait for mirroring to catch up
 4. Change consumers to read messages from Aiven